-Sr. Key Audit Matter No. 1 Carrying values of investments subsidiary and an associate Investments in a subsidiary and an associate are accounted for at cost less impairment, where applicable, in the Company's standalone financial statements.
+Sr. Key Audit Matter No.

+Valuation of investments in a subsidiary and an associate

+Investments in a subsidiary and an associate are accounted for at cost less impairment loss, if any, in the Company's standalone financial statements.

 Investments are tested for impairment if impairment indicators exist.
-If such indicators exist, the recoverable amounts of investments in a subsidiary and an associate are estimated in order to determine the extent of the impairment loss, if any.
+If such indicators exist, the recoverable amounts of the investments in the subsidiary and the associate are estimated in order to determine the extent of the impairment loss, if any.
 Any such impairment loss is recognised in the Statement of Profit and Loss.

-Significant Management estimates judgement is required in the area of impairment testing, particularly in assessing: (1) whether an event has occurred that may indicate that the investment values may not be recoverable; (2) whether the carrying value of investment can be supported by the recoverable amount, being fair value less costs to sell calculated based on revenue multiples of comparable companies.
-Any change in the bases or assumptions could materially affect the recoverable amount used in the impairment test with a consequent impact on the standalone financial statements of the
+Significant Management estimates and judgement is required in the area of impairment testing, particularly in assessing: (1) whether an event has occurred that may indicate that the investment values may not be recoverable; (2) whether the carrying value of investment can be supported by the recoverable amount, being fair value less costs to sell, calculated based on revenue multiples of comparable companies or discounted cash flows projections from financial budgets approved by the senior management, as applicable.